Graph-ICS/Graph-ICS/readme.md

 ### 1. About the structure

-The structure of Graph-ICS is divided on two components
+The structure of Graph-ICS is divided on two components.

 #### 1.1.
 QtQuick and QML
-The QtQuick framework includes the QML declarative scripting language, QML Objects are useful for the interaction with the user, the GraphMic user interface is conceded on QML, in GraphMIC it makes possible to:
+The QtQuick framework includes the QML declarative scripting language.
+QML Objects are useful for the interaction with the user, the Graph-ICS user interface is conceded on QML, in Graph-ICS it makes possible to:

 - Represent filters and images using nodes the user can drag on the Editor pane (using customs objects)